Abibubble/icecapades/README.md

 ### Further Testing

-The website was tested on Google Chrome, Firefox, Internet Explorer, Microsoft Edge, Safari and Samsung Internet browsers.
+The website was tested on Google Chrome, Firefox, Microsoft Edge, Safari and Samsung Internet browsers.
+It was not tested on Internet Explorer, as it has been depreciated and is not recommended for use.
 The website was viewed on a variety of devices, including:

 * Custom built desktop PC, running Windows 10
 * Acer Aspire V Nitro Laptop, running Windows 10